potassco/fastlane/doc/content/usage.rst

 .. currentmodule:: large_neighbourhood_search

-For a correct program execution the ASP encoding has to contain some form of derivation for the :code:`_opt(I,(O,W))` predicate to indicate optimization criteria.
+For a correct program execution the ASP encoding has to contain some form of derivation for the :code:`_opt(I,(P,V))` predicate to indicate optimization criteria.
 An example definition can be seen in :file:`./examples/golf.lp`.

 .. code-block::